What Is Compliance Risk and How To Minimize It [+ Free Template]

 We’ve created this simple compliance risk assessment example to help you think through your business’s top compliance risks.
 Use it as a starting point and customize it as needed to fit your business and the industry standards, laws, and regulations it must comply with.

-The goal of this type of compliance risk management is two-fold.
-First, to understand the potential legal penalties, fines, business losses, and reputational losses your organization could face for non-compliance.
-Second, to implement the controls and measures required to keep those risks at acceptable levels to your board and regulators.
+Compliance risk management is the process of understanding the potential legal penalties, fines, business losses, and reputational losses your organization could face for non-compliance and implementing the controls and measures required to keep those risks at acceptable levels to your board and regulators.

-Like any risk management program, the goal of compliance risk management is to reduce or manage compliance risk — not to eliminate it altogether.
+Like any risk management program, a compliance risk management program is designed to mitigate compliance risk — not to eliminate it altogether.
 That would be impossible for any company, no matter its budget or resources.
 There is always going to be some level of risk.

 Compliance risk management vs enterprise risk management